 - Simplifying procedure codes for everyone

-Healthcode’s current coding project is driven by the need to record practitioners’ scope of practice in a clear and accessible way on The Private Practice Register (The PPR).
+Healthcode’s recent coding project was driven by the need to record practitioners’ scope of practice in a clear and accessible way on The Private Practice Register (The PPR).

 Scope of practice data is needed by practitioners for appraisal and revalidation purposes but also by hospitals so they can manage consultant practising privileges in line with the Medical Practitioner’s Assurance Framework (MPAF).